Bright-04/Fullscreen-API-Attack/readme.md

 1. Open the demo in your browser
 2. Click the "Enter Fullscreen" button
-3. Observe how the fake browser UI appears identical to a real browser
+3. Observe how the fake browser UI appears identical to a real browser displaying YouTube.com
+4. Notice the spoofed YouTube elements including the search bar, video recommendations, and account interface
+5. Try interacting with the fake YouTube elements to see how the attack could capture user input
-4. Press ESC to exit fullscreen mode
+6. Press ESC to exit fullscreen mode

 ## Security Implications